thejjw/sunbeam-charms/charms/heat-k8s/README.md

 # heat-k8s

-Charmhub package name: operator-template
+Charmhub package name: heat-k8s
 More information: https://charmhub.io/heat-k8s

-Describe your charm in one or two sentences.
+Operator for OpenStack Heat.
+The charm can be used to deploy either heat-api service or heat-api-cnf service determined by the configuration parameter api_service.

 ## Other resources